 Would you like to take ~ 10 tests in a single sitting?
-No!
+Heck, No!

 Without testing, evaluation is merely speculative

-Back to report writing (which I love to do!)
-Writing is a very specialized skill; and I continuously study, practice and improve upon my own skills.
+Back to report writing, which is a very specialized skill; and I continuously study, practice and improve upon my own writing skills.
 As a professional writer, I never stop training!
 I think I gained natural talent from my Grandpa Jack, a journalist!

 When I’m writing, I get very absorbed!
 My office cat will testify to that!

 Again, do you need a critique or a rebuttal?
-Have you recently read (or tried to decipher) a report that doesn’t make sense?
 I’m Your Person to Help!